-The District maintains eight fire stations and provides 24-hour fire and emergency services to the resident's within the 246 square miles that make up the Fire District.
+The District maintains eight fire stations and provides 24 hour fire and emergency services to the resident's within the 246 square miles that make up the Fire District.
 Emergency services include fire suppression, emergency medical response, specialized and technical rescue response, as well as hazardous materials emergency response.
 In addition, the Fire District also conducts a comprehensive fire prevention program which includes a strong public education component.
 The District provides its own vehicle maintenance program, which now includes all Bluffton police and Town vehicles as well.
+The District also has a dedicated four story "live fire" training facility to aid in the training of it's fire suppression personnel.